Combinatron/Emulator/README.md

 * Comments are indicated by a `~`, anything on the line after the `~` is ignored.
 * Side effecting primitives include the index of the sentence they operate on, 1-based, not separated by a space e.g. `g1`, `p3`.
+* Expressions can be assigned names like so `expr:= b c k w`.
+Named expressions can be used in other expressions by enclosing it in colons like so: `b c :expr:`

 Check out the examples directory for example programs.